rooneyshuman/Internet-Cloud-Systems/hw4/README.md

 ## Deployment

-The web-app has not yet been deployed, but can be launched locally through `python app.py` and reachable at `http://localhost:8000`.
+The web-app has been deployed through Google App Engine and can be accessed through the following URL: `http://cs430-belen-bustamante.appspot.com/`

 ## Built With